geoluther/arcade-game/README.md

 frontend-nanodegree-arcade-game
 ===============================

-2014-01-14
+2014-01-30

 To Play: Use arrow keys to move the character

-Collisions will return player back to start position and reset enemies.
+Collisions will return player back to start position and reset enemies and gems.

+reaching water gives 1 point.
+collecting a gem gives one point.

 have fun!